powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 If a CGMES `PowerTransformer` has two `PowerTransformerEnds`, both outside the boundary area, it is mapped to a PowSyBl [`TwoWindingsTransformer`](../model/index.md#two-windings-transformer).
 Please note that in this case, if `PowerTransformerEnds` are in different substations, the substations are merged into one.

-If a CGMES `PowerTransformer` with two `PowerTransformerEnds` has them both completely inside the boundary area, if the boundary area is not imported, it is ignored.
+If a CGMES `PowerTransformer` has two `PowerTransformerEnds`, both completely inside the boundary area, and if the boundary area is not imported, the `PowerTransformer` is ignored.
 Otherwise, it is mapped to a PowSyBl [`TwoWindingsTransformer`](../model/index.md#two-windings-transformer).

 If the `PowerTransformer` has one `PowerTransformerEnd` inside the boundary area and the other outside the boundary area, the importer checks if another linking equipment is linked to the same CGMES [`TopologicalNode`](#TopologicalNode) in the boundary area.
 - If there is no other linked to this `TopologicalNode`, it is mapped to a PowSyBl [`DanglingLine`](../model/index.md#dangling-line).